lasindu-themiya/lasindu-themiya/README.md

   <img src="https://render.gitanimals.org/lines/lasindu-themiya?pet-id=676696471626403543" width="30%" height="100" />
 </a>

 I am a **full-stack software engineer** and **entrepreneur** who specializes in developing **scalable web, mobile, and enterprise solutions**.
-With a strong foundation in **MEAN, MERN, Java, and Spring Boot**, I build robust applications from scratch and lead projects from concept to deployment.
+With a strong foundation in **ML, DL, MERN, Java, and Spring Boot**, I build robust applications from scratch and lead projects from concept to deployment.

 ### 🚀 About Me
 - 🔥 **Co-Founder & Lead Developer** at **WorkMate** – Innovating academic support services